Telehealth with Children and Very Young Children

 - Appraise the applicability of at least two virtual play therapy tools for engaging behavioral health child clients in treatment using evidence-based practices.

-- Illustrate at least two ways of using telehealth interventions in a culturally responsive manner when working with BIPOC children and their families.
+- Illustrate at least two ways of using telehealth and tele-play therapy interventions in a culturally responsive manner when working with BIPOC children and their families.

 Telehealth Certification Institute, LLC is recognized by the New York State Education Department's State Board for Mental Health Practitioners as an approved provider of continuing education for licensed mental health counselors. #MHC-0048.
 Approval renewal date: 1/31/2023

 Marriage and Family Therapists: Many MFT licensing boards accept our courses or one of the approvals which we have from professional associations.
 You can check with your board to determine if this course would be accepted by your licensing board.

 Social Workers: Telehealth Certification Institute LLC, #1609, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved as ACE providers.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 Telehealth Certification Institute LLC maintains responsibility for this course.
 ACE provider approval period: 05/02/2021 – 05/02/2024.
 Social workers completing this course receive 3.0 clinical continuing education credits.